kids encyclopedia robot

 2021 New York City mayoral campaign

 Wiley ran in the Democratic primary for mayor of New York City in 2021.
-In June 2021, Wiley was endorsed by U.S. Representative Alexandria Ocasio-Cortez, and former presidential candidates Julian Castro and Elizabeth Warren.
+In June 2021, Wiley was endorsed by U.S. Representative Alexandria Ocasio-Cortez, and former presidential candidates Julian Castro and Elizabeth Warren, as well as Local 1199 of the Service Employees International Union, the largest union in New York City.
 She was also endorsed by The Strokes, whose song "Starting Again" was included in a campaign advertisement.
 The band also played a fundraising concert at Irving Plaza on June 12, 2021.
 Wiley placed third in the Democratic primary, behind Eric Adams and Kathryn Garcia.

 Personal life